Spectroscopy and Decay Properties of Excited Charmonium States

 \subsection{$P$-wave states}

-We could find that there are few open-flavor strong modes corresponding to the 2$P$ states.
-Due to the node effect, $\chi_{c0}(2P)$ should be a narrow state~\cite{Duan:2020tsx,Liu:2009fe}.
-Our prediction of the $2^3 {P}_0$ $\chi_{c0}(3915)$ state that decays only to $D\bar{D}$, with a width of 43.7 MeV, which could be proved as a narrow state.
-The axial states $2^3 {P}_1$ $\chi_{c1}(3872)$ can only decay to $D\bar{D^*}$, we get the width of 221 MeV.
+{We find that} there are few open-flavor strong modes corresponding to the 2$P$ states.
+Because of the node effect, $\chi_{c0}(2P)$ should be a narrow state~\cite{Duan:2020tsx,Liu:2009fe}.
+Our prediction {indicates that} the $2^3P_0$ $\chi_{c0}(3915)$ state decays only to $D\bar{D}$, with a width of $43.7~\text{MeV}$, which suggests it is a narrow state.
+The axial states $2^3 {P}_1$ $\chi_{c1}(3872)$ can only decay to $D\bar{D^*}$. {We obtain a} width of 221 MeV in Table~\ref{tab7.1}.
 As the partner state of $2^3 {P}_0$, $\chi_{c2}(3930)$ is predicted to have a decay width of $\Gamma=55.3$ MeV in our calculation, which is slightly larger than the experimental value~\cite{ParticleDataGroup:2024cfk}.
 However, our results demonstrate an improvement over those reported in Ref.~\cite{Brown:1975dz}.

 The predicted branching ratio to the mode $D^*\bar{D^*}$ is large for the 3$P$ states ($3^3 {P}_0$ and $3^3{P}_1$)~\cite{Barnes:2005pb}.
 The $3^3{P}_0$ state is identified as $X(4160)$~\cite{Deng:2023mza,Wang:2022dfd}, the dominant decay channel of $3^3 {P}_0$ is $D^*\bar{D^*}$, with the branching ratio reaching 82.5\%.
 We obtain a width ratio of $\Gamma(D\bar{D})$ : $\Gamma(D^*\bar{D^*}) $ = 0.17 : 1, which is slightly larger than the experimental ratio ($<0.09$)~\cite{ParticleDataGroup:2024cfk}.